 I am also constantly looking for a place to live, which must be the reason I’m so attached to this book.
 Each time I read it, the world stops spinning for 10 minutes and the illustrations take me back to Paris, where I had one of the best holidays in my life.

-At the moment I’m reading Influence: the psychology of persuasion, which talks about all the techniques companies use to make us buy products with the aim to teach readers how to take advantage of those tricks.
+At the moment I’m reading Influence: Influence: The Psychology of Persuasion (Collins Business Essentials), which talks about all the techniques companies use to make us buy products with the aim to teach readers how to take advantage of those tricks.
 I’ve read only a few chapters, but I have to say it is an incredible book.
 I will include that in another post though,

 as this one is already quite long.